 So there you have a quick rundown of the basics on both but just reading that may not have left you feeling any more confident or clued up in which one you think might work for you.

-Differences Between Paleo vs. Keto for Weight Loss
+Differences Between the Paleo and Keto Diets and How It Affects Weight Loss

 Yes, the Keto sees crazy fast results, but you need to cut down your carbs an insane amount to do it.

 Paleo isn’t as fast regarding the process but it, for me, is not as strict, but I’ll let you be the judge of that.

 So let’s put them head to head, man v man, diet v diet and see which one we think comes out on top, or at least you can try and make a conscious decision for yourself!

 The Keto Diet Doesn’t Put a Limit on Dairy